ashish2899/sql_challenge_Consumer_Goods_Domain/README.md

 ---

-1. Provide the list of markets in which customer "Atliq Exclusive" operates its business in the APAC region.
+**1. Provide the list of markets in which customer "Atliq Exclusive" operates its business in the APAC region.**

 #### SQL Query: -